-In October 2021, UNS Gas and UNS Electric entered into a shared unsecured credit agreement that provides for revolving credit commitments with swingline and Letter of Credit (LOC) sublimits, due in October 2026, the termination date (2021 Credit Agreement).
-The final maturity date is subject to two one-year extensions if certain conditions are satisfied.
-Amounts borrowed under the credit agreement will be used for working capital and other general corporate purposes.
+In October 2021, UNS Gas and UNS Electric entered into a shared unsecured credit agreement that provides for revolving credit commitments with swingline and Letter of Credit (LOC) sublimits, with an original maturity date in October 2026 (2021 Credit Agreement).
+In October 2024, the maturity date was extended one year to October 2027.
+The 2021 Credit Agreement provides for one additional one-year extension if certain conditions are satisfied.

-- Maximum borrowings outstanding at any one time for UNS Gas or UNS Electric under their shared agreement may not exceed 80% of the aggregate of the commitments, and each entity is liable for only their own individual borrowings. - Interest rates and fees are based on a pricing grid tied to the respective entity's credit ratings.
+Amounts borrowed under the credit agreement are used for working capital and other general corporate purposes and are recorded in Borrowings Under Credit Agreements on the Balance Sheets.
+Maximum borrowings outstanding at any one time for UNS Gas or UNS Electric under their shared agreement may not exceed 80% of the aggregate of the commitments, and each entity is liable for only their own individual borrowings.
+Interest rates and fees are based on a pricing grid tied to the respective entity's credit ratings.